UK Rail Strikes Information

-Refunds are processed within 28 days from either the date of submission or when necessary, the date our refunds team receive the tickets in the post.
-This is stated on the refund form and email confirmations we send out, as well as on our Terms and Conditions.
+Refunds are processed within 28 days from either the date of submission or, when necessary, the date our refunds team receive the tickets in the post.
+This is stated on the refund form and email confirmations we send out and our Terms and Conditions.

 You will receive an automated email confirming the amount to be refunded and the breakdown of this.

 Do you do e-tickets/what are e-tickets?

 On which routes can I have an e-ticket?

 Most train operating companies now permit you to use e-tickets on most of their routes.
 If E-Tickets are not in use on your route, you will only be given the option to collect your ticket.

 How do I collect tickets?

-You can collect your tickets from a ticket machine at any train station prior to departure, you will just need the card you made payment with and the booking reference from your ticket confirmation.
-If the card payment was made with is not available, you can contact us to permit collection with any card.
+You can collect your tickets from a ticket machine at any train station before departure; you will need the card you made payment with and the booking reference from your ticket confirmation.
+If the card you made payment with is not available, you can contact us to permit collection with any card.

 How do I buy a ticket for someone else?

 You can purchase the ticket as you would a ticket for yourself.
-For collection, if you choose to receive an E-Ticket, you can just forward the E-Mail onto the person travelling.
+For collection, you can forward the E-Mail onto the person travelling if you choose to receive an E-Ticket.
 If you choose ticket collection, you will need to contact us so the person travelling doesn’t need to collect with your payment card.

 Can I have my tickets delivered?

 You can collect your tickets at a train station ticket machine or receive an e-ticket via E-Mail, we no longer send tickets by post.